brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

     }
     ```

 * A program separate from the main API server initializes the full set of API endpoints, and iterates over them to produce OpenAPI.
-We have one spec for public endpoints, and a second including internal endpoints as well.
+We have one spec for public endpoints, and a second including internal endpoints.

 * The OpenAPI generator runs in a GitHub Action that's part of CI, and on a successful `master` build, stores the result to a publicly-accessible location.

 * Another Go program in our docs repo ingests the OpenAPI spec and uses it to produce the API reference.
 It runs on a GitHub Action cron which will [autocommit any changes to the repo](/fragments/self-updating-github-readme).

-* Our docs are generated by [Hugo](https://gohugo.io) (a popular static site generator), and a Heroku deploy pipeline automatically pushes new changes live every time a CI build succeeds.
+* Our docs are generated by [Hugo](https://gohugo.io), and a Heroku deploy pipeline automatically pushes new changes live every time a CI build succeeds.

 * Back in API code, structs for API requests and responses implement a `SchemaExampler` interface with which they can generate a high quality sample for themselves.
 This is stored to OpenAPI's `example` field for their schemas, and pushed all the way through to docs.
 Importantly, these examples are stable, meaning that they're not changing around every time the spec is generated.
 So our GitHub Action job only commits new changes when there are actually API changes, not every time we build.